ParallelAgile/CodeBot/codegen-process-guide/UX/stylesheets.md

 Bootstrap includes CSS classes and style variants for headings, buttons, alerts etc; in fact for all component types.

-So (as you saw on the previous page) you can turn a label into a heading by

 CodeBot provides some additional styling in a default stylesheet, which you can find in the generated app as `index.css`.

 **When we add support for additional target platforms such as Flutter (for desktop/mobile apps), we'll include an automatic mapping from the Bootstrap class and variant names to the target platform styles, so the wireframes shouldn't need to be modified at all.**